calimero-project/calimero-core/README.md

 Testing
 -------

-For unit tests, Calimero provides a _test network_, consisting of a KNXnet/IP server and a virtual KNX network with two KNX devices.
-The test network provides the remote endpoint for executing unit test for KNXnet/IP tunneling, busmonitoring, routing, device management, and KNX IP protocols.
+For unit tests, Calimero provides a [test network](https://github.com/calimero-project/calimero-testnetwork), consisting of a [KNXnet/IP server](https://github.com/calimero-project/calimero-server) and a virtual KNX network with two [KNX devices](https://github.com/calimero-project/calimero-device).
+The complete test network is implemented in software, and can be executed in any J2SE runtime environment.
+It provides the remote KNXnet/IP endpoint for executing unit tests for KNXnet/IP tunneling, busmonitoring, routing, device management, and KNX IP protocols.
+The same setup is used for Calimero Travis CI.

 Currently, the TP-UART and FT1.2 protocols can only be tested if the corresponding hardware is available.